killboxalpha/nanoreflow/README.md

 After you've installed all libraries, open the Arduino IDE, open the ReflowController.pde sketch (using File->Open).

 Select the right hardware from the Tools->Board menu.
-(Use Leonardo for the Pro Micro)

 Compile the firmware (Sketch->Verify) to test everything is installed correctly.
 If something's wrong, feel free to post an issue here on github, I will look into it.